How Thick is a Floor for the Best Home Gym Set-Up?

 Regardless if you’re planning on deadlifting or breaking out into a sweat with cardio, choosing to invest in high quality rubber flooring is a worthwhile decision that will greatly impact both the appearance and practicality of your home gym.
-Choosing the correct rubber home gym flooring is also vital in ensuring your own safety while working out.
+If wondering how thick a floor is in a home gym, you’re not alone.
+The best answer really depends on the type of experience you will perform and the space you have.
+Nevertheless, choosing the correct rubber home gym flooring is also vital in ensuring your own safety while working out.

 The recommended thickness for rubber home gym flooring can range from 10-80mm.
 In order to decide on the optimal thickness of your home gym flooring, it’s firstly helpful to consider the material of the floor that is underneath.
 Flat, sturdy surfaces such as concrete or flagstone are characterised as the best foundations for laying out gym flooring, while the likes of weak floorboards are more prone to damage.